-When you visit it you can explore the principal buildings of the palace and enjoy a stroll along the Rue Isabelle, which is now underground.
-In the Coudenberg Museum, located in Hoogstraeten House, the finest of the archeological discoveries made during the various excavations of the Coudenberg site are displayed.
+During a visit, explore the principal buildings of the palace and enjoy a stroll along the Rue Isabelle, which is now underground.

 Location: Place des Palais 7, 1000 Brussels